Luke Harris: Club career

+On 3 January 2024, Harris joined League One side Exeter City on loan until the end of the season.

+Harris joined League One club Birmingham City on 4 August 2024 on loan for the 2024–25 season.
+He made his debut in the opening fixture of the season, replacing Willum Þór Willumsson soon after half-time with Birmingham 1–0 down at home to Reading; he "injected some urgency into Blues' play and found himself in some good positions" as his team drew the match via a late penalty.

+On 25 July 2025, Harris joined Championship club Oxford United on a season-long loan.

-International
+International career

-Harris has captained the Welsh under-17 international age group side, and was called up for the Wales under-19’s for the 2022 UEFA European Under-19 Championship Group 10 qualifying matches in Norway against Georgia, Norway and Kosovo on 6, 9 and 12 October 2021.
+Harris was born in Jersey to a Welsh father and Irish mother.
+He captained the Wales under-17 international age group side, and was called up for the Wales under-19s for the 2022 UEFA European Under-19 Championship Group 10 qualifying matches in Norway against Georgia, Norway and Kosovo on 6, 9 and 12 October 2021.

 In September 2022 Harris was called up to the senior Wales squad for the UEFA Nations League matches against Belgium and Poland on 22 and 25 September 2022.